MO0nKe/Gridworld/README.md

 # Gridworld
-Implementing SARSA and Q-Learning on a grirdworld
+Implementing SARSA and Q-Learning on a different Gridworld config.
+Hyperparameter tuning for each config.